Ata Nahai

-Ata Nahai is an Iranian novelist and short story writer who writes in Sorani Kurdish.
+Ata Nahai is a Kurdish-Iranian novelist and short story writer who writes in Sorani Kurdish.

 He was born in Baneh in 1960.
 He was graduated from high school in 1978, receiving a diploma of literature.
 As to the revolutionary atmosphere of Iran in 1979 and the universities being closed for the next four years he could not continue his studies.
 He began his literary career by writing short stories in Kurdish (Sorani) and producing essays on the art of fiction.
 He has published three collections of short stories and three novels in Kurdish as well as translating a number of world short stories and literary essays into Kurdish.
 In the First Conference on Teaching Kurdish language, held in Tehran in 2002, he won the first vote of the elections and afterwards became the head of the Kurdish Language Academy in Iran.
 In 2005 Ata Nahai was awarded the Aras prize for Kurdish literature.
 He was also awarded the Ahmad Hardi Prize for Creativity in Sulaymaniyah in 2008.